-SHORELINE OR SHORE - means the interface of land and water and, as used in the coastal management element requirements, is limited to oceanic and estuarine interfaces.
+SHORELINE OR SHORE - means the intersection of a specified plane of water with the beach and, as used in the coastal management element requirements, is limited to oceanic and estuarine interfaces.

 SOLID WASTE - means sludge from a waste treatment works, water supply treatment plant, or air pollution control facility or garbage, rubbish, refuse, or other discarded material, including solid, liquid, semisolid, or contained gaseous material resulting from domestic, industrial, commercial, mining, agricultural, or governmental operations.